What is a Deferment Period in Life Insurance?

 In essence, deferment serves as a bridge between investment and retirement.
 ICICI Prudential focuses on locking in annuity rates early, while HDFC Life emphasizes growing the retirement corpus before initiating income.

-What Are the Benefits of Deferment Periods?
+Benefits of Deferment Periods

 Choosing the correct deferment period offers several advantages: